 — Sector: Technology

-Nvidia (NVDA) is another high-flying tech stock whose market capitalization is now measured in trillions, thanks to its dominance in semiconductors that are used in cutting-edge technologies.
+Nvidia (NVDA) isn’t just the world’s largest tech stock by market capitalization, but the largest stock period, thanks to its dominance in semiconductors that are used in cutting-edge technologies.
 Applications for this firm’s hardware include self-driving cars, cryptocurrency mining, and other in-demand and growth-oriented areas of the 21st century economy.

-But No. 1 with a bullet is the artificial intelligence market.
+But No. 1 with a bullet is the artificial intelligence market, which Nvidia recently doubled down on via a deal with a leader in AI.

 Related: 9 Best Schwab ETFs to Buy [Build Your Core for Cheap]